Modulation of Polarization and Metallicity in Janus Sliding Ferroelectrics: Results and Discussion

 We further compare the VBM and CBM ratios for the XMoY bilayers with $d=d_{avg}$ in Table S3\cite{SuppMat}.
 The E-in stacked Janus bilayers exhibit higher VBM ratios than their E-out counterparts.
 However, due to a shift in the CBM position for these Janus bilayers, a direct comparison of the CBM ratios is less straightforward.

 Overall, fixing $d$ eliminates the bandgap variation due to the $E$ fields.
 However, variations in the layer-wise contributions to the VBM and CBM remain observable.
 This indicates that, as with polarization, the bandgap modulation in Janus bilayers due to the $E$ fields primarily arises from the tuning of $d$.
 Nevertheless, the direction of the $E$ fields in the Janus bilayers, i.e., E-in or E-out stacking, continues to play a crucial role in determining the layer-resolved contributions to the electronic bands.
+Thus, E-field–based stacking of Janus sliding ferroelectrics offers an additional strategy for band structure modulation in 2D materials, complementing the more commonly employed approach of constructing versatile heterostructures~\cite{Nguyen2021,Truong2025,Nguyen2025}.